netobserv/network-observability-operator/README.md

 Once Loki is setup, you may have to update the `flowcollector` CR to update the Loki URL (use an URL that is accessible in-cluster by the `flowlogs-pipeline` pods; default is `http://loki:3100/`).

-## Enabling the console plugin
+## OpenShift Console plugin

-The operator automatically deploys a console dynamic plugin when used in OpenShift.
+The operator deploys a console dynamic plugin when used in OpenShift, and should register it automatically if `spec.consolePlugin.register` is set to `true` (default).

-The plugin then needs to be enabled through the console configuration:
+If it's set to `false`, or if for any reason the registration failed, you can still do it manually by editing `console.operator.openshift.io/cluster` to add the plugin reference:

 ```yaml
 spec: